radixsh/ecs-170-project/README.md

 - [ ] Move on to multi-dimensional data

 ## Main useful files
-### train_multiple.py
+### `train_multiple.py`
-Trains multiple models and saves each one's weights into `models/` subdirectory.
+Trains multiple models and saves each one's weights into `models` subdirectory.
-Each model has hyperparameters set in `env.py`, except `SAMPLE_SIZE` which is different for each model.
+Each model has hyperparameters set in `env.py`.

-### regression_performance.py
+### `regression_performance.py`
-Measures regression performance of each model in `models/` wrt mean and stddev guesses (hence regression only, not classification).
+Measures regression performance of each model in `models` directory wrt mean and stddev guesses (hence regression only, not classification).
 Performance is measured in terms of MAE, MAPE, and R^2.
 The performance is graphed as scatter plots in `results/` subdirectory.

-### model_pipeline.py
-Trains a new model using hyperparameters passed in via `setup` argument.
-The model is trained on newly generated data using cross-validation (which we might get rid of, though, because we have theoretically infinite quantities of new data).
-The finished model's connection weights are returned, and then `train_multiple` is able to catch that return value and save each different model's weights out to a different filename in `models/`.

 ## Documentation for supporting files
+### `pipeline.py`
+Trains a new model using hyperparameters passed in via the `config` parameter.
+The model is trained on either data from the `data` directory or on newly generated data (which it then saves out to the `data` directory to save time later).
+The finished model's connection weights are returned, and then `train_multiple.py` is able to catch this and save it to the `models` directory.

-### loss_fn.py
+### `custom_loss_fn.py`
-Provides a custom loss function that appropriately deals with both categorical data (distribution family) and numerical data (mean, standard deviation).
-The custom loss function is set in `env.py` and called during training/testing.
+Provides a custom loss function that appropriately deals with both categorical data (distribution family) and numerical data (mean and standard deviation).

 In the loss function, we call `softmax()` on each one-hot guess individually to convert it into what looks like a probability measure.
 This gets the loss function working.
 However, since this post-processing is happening only in the loss function and not in the model itself, if we ever want to directly read the outputs of the model, then we have to also call `softmax()` there too.

-We tried doing `softmax()` in `train.py`, but
-PyTorch said it couldn't figure out what the loss function's `backward()` should be.
+We tried doing `softmax()` in `train.py`, but PyTorch said it couldn't figure out what the loss function's `backward()` should be.
 (For context, the gradient function `backward()` (which is the partial derivative wrt output), is usually calculated automatically.)
 We may try to put this `softmax()` thing at the end of the model itself, perhaps as some sort of pseudo–activation function processing the model's output layer.

-### generate_data.py
+### `generate_data.py`
 `generate_data.py` provides a wrapper around functions from `distributions.py` for generating distributions from various families.
-(We might remove this file.)
+When run as a standalone script, it generates training and test data and puts it into the `data` directory.

-Each entry in the returned list is an ordered tuple whose first entry is a list of data points and whose second entry is a list of label data.
+Each entry in the list returned by `generate_data()` is an ordered tuple whose first entry is a list of data points and whose second entry is a list of label data.
 The label data is organized in the same way as the output layer of the neural network: the first `NUM_DISTRIBUTIONS=9` entries are a one-hot vector indicating which distribution family it came from, and the last two entries are mean and standard deviation.

 For instance, this dataset has 9 entries, one example per distribution family.
 The first entry in the dataset indicates that the points `[1.29251874e-05,